hcoona/snail-programming-language-interpreter/README.md

 # An interpreter of Snail Programming Language

 This is an exercise for Theory of Compiler.
 I approached it in traditional ways as implement an Lexer and Parser, and then Interpreter.
-This is really a tough work.
-Then I tried [FParsec](http://www.quanttec.com/fparsec/), it's an amazing library, make the whole world better.
+This is really a boring work to build the lexer and parser.
+I made them with the help of racket parser-tool library.

 ## Traditional approach